 One of the reasons this place turned out to be a quality nursing home is it earned an A+ inspection grade.
 This is simply as good as it gets in this very important category.
 Perhaps the most critical factor we look at in computing our inspection scores is deficiencies.
 Deficiencies can be found on a nursing home's inspection reports.
 Nursing homes with better grades in this area most likely dodged the most severe deficiencies involving patient abuse or death.
 This facility was assessed 5 deficiencies on its inspection report, but fortunately none of the deficiencies were considered to be severe deficiencies.
 This means that the government inspectors did not deem any of these deficiencies to pose an immediate risk to patient safety or health.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality

 To complement its dominant assessments in other areas, we awarded this facility a grade of A for its long-term care grade.
-When facilities receive this type of grade in this category it is a good sign for patient care and suggests that the place is well-staffed with nurses and aids.
-Once we assessed the quantity of care provided by nurses and other staff, we then analyzed the facility's vaccination records.
-This facility vaccinated 95 percent of its residents against pneumonia, which is higher than most nursing homes.
-Finally, this nursing home was able to limit hospitalizations.
-In fact, it had less than one hospitalization per one thousand long-term resident days, which is an impressively low number.
+For residents looking for a permanent place to live as opposed to rehabilitation, long-term care grades are an important measure.
+Once we looked at the volume of care provided by nurses aids and other staff, we then looked at the nursing home's vaccination data.
+This facility vaccinated 81.91882 percent of its residents against pneumonia, which is somewhat less than we expected but still a respectable figure.
+Although its vaccination rate was a bit lower than we like to see, we were pleased to find facility was able to limit hospitalizations.
+In fact, it had less than one hospitalization per 1,000 long-term resident days, which is a remarkably low figure.

 Does this page answer your questions about Pleasant Valley Nursing Center?